cloudflare/cloudflare-docs/content/reference-architecture/architectures/load-balancing.md

 ##### Off - failover

 Off - failover is the most basic of traffic steering policies.
-It uses the order of the origin pools as a priority list for selecting which pool to direct traffic towards.
+It uses the order of the endpoint pools as a priority list for selecting which pool to direct traffic towards.
 If the first pool in the list is healthy and able to receive traffic, that is the pool that will be selected.
-Since off - failover isn’t available for origin steering, another steering method will be used to select an origin.
-Off - failover is commonly used in active/passive failover scenarios where a primary data center or group of origins is used to handle traffic, and only under failure conditions, is traffic steered towards a backup origin pool.
+Since off - failover isn’t available for endpoint steering, another steering method will be used to select an endpoint.
+Off - failover is commonly used in active/passive failover scenarios where a primary data center or group of endpoints is used to handle traffic, and only under failure conditions, is traffic steered towards a backup endpoint pool.

 ##### Random steering

-Random steering is available for both traffic steering and origin steering.
-Random spreads traffic across resources based on the weight defined at both the load balancer configuration and within the origin pool.
-The weight values set at the load balancer for each origin pool can differ from the weight value set per origin within that origin pool.
-For example, within a load balancer configuration, 70% of traffic can be sent to one of two origin pools, then within that origin pool, the traffic can be evenly distributed across four origins.
-The previous section, [weighted steering](#weighted-steering), provides a detailed explanation of how weight is used and the calculations that determine the selection of an origin pool or origin.
+Random steering is available for both traffic steering and endpoint steering.
+Random spreads traffic across resources based on the weight defined at both the load balancer configuration and within the endpoint pool.
+The weight values set at the load balancer for each endpoint pool can differ from the weight value set per endpoint within that endpoint pool.
+For example, within a load balancer configuration, 70% of traffic can be sent to one of two endpoint pools, then within that endpoint pool, the traffic can be evenly distributed across four endpoints.
+The previous section, [weighted steering](#weighted-steering), provides a detailed explanation of how weight is used and the calculations that determine the selection of an endpoint pool or endpoint.

 ##### Hash steering

-Hash steering is an origin steering algorithm that uses origin weight and the request’s source IP address to select an origin.
-The result is that every request from the same IP address will always steer to the same origin.
-It’s important to note that altering the order of origins or adding or removing origins from the origin pool could result in different outcomes when using the hash algorithm.
+Hash steering is an endpoint steering algorithm that uses endpoint weight and the request’s source IP address to select an endpoint.
+The result is that every request from the same IP address will always steer to the same endpoint.
+It’s important to note that altering the order of endpoints or adding or removing endpoints from the endpoint pool could result in different outcomes when using the hash algorithm.

 ##### Geo steering

-Geo steering is a traffic steering algorithm available to enterprise plan customers that is used to tie origin pools to specific countries or geographic regions.
-This option can be useful for improving performance by steering traffic to origins closer to users.
+Geo steering is a traffic steering algorithm available to enterprise plan customers that is used to tie endpoint pools to specific countries or geographic regions.
+This option can be useful for improving performance by steering traffic to endpoints closer to users.
 It also aids in complying with laws and regulations by steering requests from users in specific regions to resources within the same region or to resources designed to meet specific regulatory requirements.

 ##### Dynamic steering

 Dynamic steering is a traffic steering algorithm available to enterprise plan customers that creates round trip time (RTT) profiles.
-RTT values are collected each time a health probe request is made and based on the response from the origin server to the monitor request.
+RTT values are collected each time a health probe request is made and based on the response from the endpoint to the monitor request.
 When a request is made, Cloudflare inspects the RTT data and sorts pools by their RTT values.
 If there is no existing RTT data for your pool in a region or colocation center, Cloudflare directs traffic to the pools in failover order.
-When enabling dynamic steering the first time for a server pool, allow 10 minutes for the change to take effect as Cloudflare builds an RTT profile for that pool.
-Dynamic steering doesn’t use geographic boundaries in its decision making process and solely focuses on selecting the lowest RTT origin pool.
+When enabling dynamic steering the first time for an endpoint pool, allow 10 minutes for the change to take effect as Cloudflare builds an RTT profile for that pool.
+Dynamic steering doesn’t use geographic boundaries in its decision making process and solely focuses on selecting the lowest RTT endpoint pool.

 ##### Proximity steering

-Proximity steering is a traffic steering algorithm available to enterprise plan customers that steers traffic to the closest physical data center based on where the request originated.
+Proximity steering is a traffic steering algorithm available to enterprise plan customers that steers traffic to the closest physical data center based on where the request endpointated.

 Cloudflare determines the requester’s physical location using the following methods, in this order:
 1. [EDNS Client Subnet](https://developers.google.com/speed/public-dns/docs/ecs) information, if provided in the DNS request
 2. GeoIP information of the resolver used to reach Cloudflare
 3. GPS location of the Cloudflare data center handling the request

-Proximity steering requires providing GPS coordinates for all origin pools, allowing Cloudflare to calculate the closest origin pool based on the requesting IP, DNS resolver, or Cloudflare data center.
+Proximity steering requires providing GPS coordinates for all endpoint pools, allowing Cloudflare to calculate the closest endpoint pool based on the requesting IP, DNS resolver, or Cloudflare data center.

 ##### Least outstanding requests steering (LORS)

-Least outstanding request steering (LORS) is available to enterprise plan customers and can be used for both traffic and origin steering.
+Least outstanding request steering (LORS) is available to enterprise plan customers and can be used for both traffic and endpoint steering.

 LORS uses the number of unanswered HTTP requests to influence steering and is only functional when used with Cloudflare Layer 7 proxied Cloudflare Load Balancers.
 If LORS is assigned to any other type of load balancer, its behavior will be equivalent to random steering.
 LORS uses the counts of open requests, along with weight, to create a new transformed weight that is used for the steering decision.